 PSU holds a strong commitment to equity and social justice.
 Our deep welcome and inclusive environment of all nurtures fearless confidence in students to themselves interrupt oppression and injustice and see quality, culturally sustaining, education as an important avenue toward a just society.
 We strive to embody these principles in our practices and continually seek to improve our efforts to work for equity.
 Your program at PSU will encourage you to frame your career in terms of working for justice and opportunity for all people.

 What can I do with a Master's degree in the Graduate Teacher Education Program?

-When you successfully complete the GTEP: Elementary, you will be prepared to promote the academic, career, personal, and social development of students in elementary education learning environments and will be eligible for a position as an elementary or secondary classroom teacher.
+When you successfully complete the GTEP, you will be prepared to promote the academic, career, personal, and social development of students and will be eligible for a position as an elementary or secondary classroom teacher.
 Others move into specialist and administrative roles.
 GTEP has built an extensive network of partnerships with schools and school districts in the Portland metro area.
 As a result, our graduates often find jobs within Portland Public Schools.
 PSU teacher candidates are sought after by principals both for student teaching field placements and for hiring.

 - Earn your master’s degree and Oregon teaching license in one year (perfect for those who can go to school full-time) or two years (works great for those with other work commitments)

 - Design, plan, and implement lesson plans that encourage creativity, build community, and make a real impact on your students’ goals and future careers

 - Challenge yourself to help create sustainable equity and inclusion in education

 - Experience incredible value: Learn from experienced elementary and secondary school teachers who have scholarly expertise and advanced degrees—and do so in convenient locations and at an accessible price

 An endorsement helps teachers focus in an educational area, and can be added for any grade level or teaching subject.
 You can add one of the following endorsements to your program: